miloszwasacz/munchkin-level-counter/README.md

 To install this app just go to https://github.com/miloszwasacz/munchkin-level-counter/releases, choose latest version and download the attached apk file.
 You will probably have to enable "Install Unknown Apps" setting.

 ***Disclaimer:***
-* Miniamal android version necessary to run this app is Android 7.0 (Nougat)
+Minimal android version necessary to run this app is Android 7.0 (Nougat)
-* Application is made in Polish.
-English translation is planned to be added in near future

 ## Features
 * Multiple game slots